 Sprinkles, in Beverly Hills, makes a very popular Red Velvet cupcake.
 People line up outside to buy one of these yummy treats.
 I thought it might be fun to remake them skinny!
 They taste sinfully delicious when frosted with my skinny cream cheese frosting.
-Now one of these dreamy, skinny cupcakes has 225 calories, 8 grams of fat and 6 Weight Watchers POINTS PLUS.
+Now one of these dreamy, skinny cupcakes has 225 calories, 8 grams of fat, and 9 Blue WW Freestyle SmartPoints, and 10 Green.
 Just one of Sprinkles Red Velvet cupcakes has 497 calories and almost 27 grams of fat!

 Prep Time: 20 minutes (including the frosting)

 1 (16.50 ounces) Duncan Hines Devils Food Cake Mix

 1 (3.4 oz) package of instant chocolate pudding mix

 ½ cup warm water

 ¼ cup unsweetened applesauce

 2 tablespoons canola oil

 1-ounce red food coloring